The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-In the augmented power law approach, the MIT is indicated by $a = 0$, see Subsect.\ II.C.
-Thus, the critical value of $T_{\rm ann}$ should amount to roughly $200\ {\rm ^oC}$.
-This value deviates considerably from the result $275\ {\rm ^oC}$, which was obtained in Ref.\ \onlinecite{Sie.etal.11} by means of the $\mbox{d} \rho / \mbox{d} T = 0$ criterion.
-Thus, the question arises how to classify the samples in between these two values, in particular the sample obtained by annealing at $225\ {\rm ^oC}$: According to our Fig.\ \ref{AA_fig}, it should be metallic, but Fig.\ 3 of Ref.\ \onlinecite{Sie.etal.11} suggests that it is presumably insulating.
+In the augmented power law approach, the MIT is indicated by $a = 0$, see Subsection 2.3.
+Thus, according to our Figure \ref{AA_fig}, the critical value of $T_{\rm ann}$ should amount to roughly $200\ {\rm ^oC}$.
+This value deviates considerably from the result $275\ {\rm ^oC}$ which was obtained in Ref.\ \onlinecite{Sie.etal.11} by means of the $\mbox{d} \rho / \mbox{d} T = 0$ criterion.
+Therefore, the question arises how to classify the samples annealed at temperatures in between these two values, in particular the sample obtained by annealing at $225\ {\rm ^oC}$: According to our Figure \ref{AA_fig}, it should be metallic, but Figure 3 of Ref.\ \onlinecite{Sie.etal.11} suggests that it is presumably insulating.